Understanding The Nursing Diagnosis For Schizophrenia

 Medically reviewed by April Justice, LICSW

 Schizophrenia is a mental illness that can cause psychotic symptoms like hallucinations and delusions alongside mood-related symptoms like depression and low motivation.
-However, it can be challenging to understand what these symptoms might look like when someone with schizophrenia seeks help.
+However, understanding what these symptoms might look like can be challenging.

 A nursing diagnosis is a diagnosis made by a nurse to describe a patient’s experiences when they seek care.
 To learn more about schizophrenia diagnoses, it may be helpful to explore how a nursing diagnosis differs from a medical diagnosis and the different diagnoses a nurse can make for someone living with schizophrenia.